mriekkin/pathfinder/doc/Implementation_document.md

 The operation of A* is very similar to Dijkstra's algorithm.
 The primary difference is the use of a heuristic function.

 A* maintains two values for each node: the estimated distance from the source node (g), and the estimated distance to the destination node (h).
-When choosing the next node we consider the sum g[v]+h[v].
+When choosing the next node, we consider the sum g[v]+h[v].
 These are the priorities we shall use when constructing and maintaining the heap.

 ```
 Astar(G,w,a,b)